-Employee Newsletter is a newsletter creation and management platform.
+Employee Newsletter is a newsletter creation and management platform available as a paid add-on.
 It is an add-on product to the core Simpplr intranet and will require an additional license to use.
+Simpplr currently supports the legacy Newsletter feature for existing customers.
+For info on the legacy Newsletter feature, click here.

 - Reusable templates